grascii/grascii/docs/gsearch.rst

 .. option:: -i, --interactive

 Run searches in interactive mode.
-This is the recommended mode for general use, as :option`--grascii` and :option:`--regex` may require using shell escape sequences.
+This is the recommended mode for general use, as :option:`--grascii` and :option:`--regex` may require using shell escape sequences.

 .. option:: -u {0, 1, 2}, --uncertainty {0, 1, 2}

 Set the uncertainty level of a Grascii string.
 2 represents the greatest uncertainty.
+For a more in-depth explanation of uncertainty, see :doc:`similarity`.

 .. option:: -s {match, start, contain}, --search-mode {match, start, contain}